personium/website/src/getting-started/appdev-process.md

 The procedures for setting up the environment are as follows.

 1. clone personium-blank-app to local development environment
-2. Construction of application Cell
+2. Construction of app Cell
    1. Editing the configuration file
    2. Deploy to application Cell (execute `npm run deploy`)
    3. ACL setting of file on application Cell